-Video consultations are not yet commonplace in Australian general practice, with telephony the dominant telehealth medium.
+Video consultations are becoming more commonplace in Australian general practice, with telephony remaining the dominant telehealth medium.
 As more patients and doctors become comfortable using video consulting platforms and realise the advantages of remotely delivered face-to-face appointments, usage can be expected to increase.

 Video consulting facilitates comprehensive GP appointments, ensuring remote delivery of health care is still high-quality health care in appropriate circumstances.

 healthdirect Video Call offers a range of practical advantages to patients, doctors and clinics:

 Dr Andrew Baird is a general practitioner based in Victoria, with more than 30 years’ experience in general practice, rural medicine and medical education.
 Dr Baird is a strong advocate for the use of video consulting in general practice.

 “Video is a new paradigm and GPs have not yet worked out where it belongs, as it is an alternative to in-person consultations.
 Video actually presents opportunities for GP-patient interaction which would not be possible in person or on the phone.”